 To initially activate your sourdough starter, we recommend using the type of flour to which the starter is accustomed.
-For white flour sourdough starters (the packet will list "white wheat flour" as an ingredient), use regular white flour - unbleached flour is fine.
-For whole wheat starters, rye starters, kamut starters, spelt starters and brown rice starters, use that specific type of flour.
+For white-flour sourdough starters (the packet will list "white wheat flour" as an ingredient), use regular white flour.
+Unbleached flour is fine.
+For whole wheat starters, rye starters, kamut starters, spelt starters, and brown rice starters, use the specific type of flour the starter has been grown in.
 Once your sourdough starter is fully activated (bubbling and rising reliably), if you wish to switch to a new type of flour you may do so.
 Click here to view the instructions for switching your sourdough starter to a new type of flour.

 What type of water should I use to care for my sourdough starter?
 Is tap water okay?

 While we recommend using water that is free of contaminants and additives (such as chlorine), sourdough is fairly resilient and can generally handle tap water provided it is of a quality which you consider safe to drink.

 Am I supposed to weigh the starter, flour, and water to determine the amounts to feed the starter or can I just use measuring cups?
 What if I don't have a scale?